eclipse-archived/ceylon-lang.org/documentation/1.1/tour/typeinference.md

 <!-- try: -->
     alias Num => Float|Integer;

-Note: we can extend or satisfy a class or interface alias, but we can't inherit from a type alias declared using the `alias` keyword.
+Note: the reason for the difference in syntax is that we can extend or satisfy a class or interface alias, but we can't inherit from a type alias declared using the `alias` keyword.

 A type alias may be parameterized, and have type constraints, which we'll [learn about later](../generics/#generic_type_constraints):